NJ Possession of Ammunition Lawyer

 Ammunition Laws in New Jersey

 In New Jersey, the possession of certain forms of ammunition is illegal, while the purchase of handgun ammunition requires a valid Firearms Purchaser Identification Card, Permit to Purchase a Handgun, or Permit to Carry a Handgun.
-Understanding the legal requirements of ammunition possession and purchasing is essential to protecting yourself from unforeseen legal ramifications.
-At The Tormey Law Firm, our attorneys are highly educated in New Jersey weapons laws and we regularly assist clients with issues ranging from firearms permit applications to criminal defense against weapons charges.
+Understanding the legal requirements for ammunition possession and purchasing is essential to protecting yourself from unforeseen legal ramifications.
+You also must know which types of ammunition are outright illegal to possess in New Jersey unless you fall into one of the limited categories of exceptions.
+Otherwise, you may find yourself facing fourth degree criminal charges with a possible prison term if convicted.
+At The Tormey Law Firm, our attorneys are highly educated in New Jersey weapons laws and we regularly assist clients with issues ranging from firearms permit applications to criminal defense against weapons chargesEach and every year, we successfully defend clients in hundreds of weapons cases in counties across New Jersey, including those involving illegal possession of ammunition, unlawfully transporting ammunition, and possession of certain types of banned ammunition, such as body armor penetrating bullets and related charges like possession of high-capacity magazines.

 Illegal Types of Ammunition in New Jersey